ramon-schildknecht/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ##Variables
 ###Identifiers
 * `subject` - ID of the test subject
-* `activity` - Type of activity performed when the corresponding measurements were taken
+* `activity` - Type of activity performed when the corresponding measurements were taken (details can be found at the bottom of this page)

 ###Key measurements
 Only the measurements concerning the mean or standard deviation are in scope.
 There are totally 66 variables.
 Examples are: